Multiple Sclerosis Fact Sheet

 Although some people have been successful with this approach, the bone marrow transplant itself is extremely risky.

-CIRM funded researchers are trying to mature stem cells into a type of cell that might be able to replace the missing myelin.
+CIRM funded researchers have been trying to mature stem cells into a type of cell that might be able to replace the missing myelin.
 The idea is that these could be transplanted into a person with multiple sclerosis, and the cells would repair damage caused by the disease.

-Other groups are trying to learn more about how the body’s natural process should be repairing the damage.
+Other groups have been trying to learn more about how the body’s natural process should be repairing the damage.
 Their goal is to find drugs that could stimulate the body’s own stem cells to replace the damaged myelin.

 CIRM Grants Targeting Multiple Sclerosis

 News and Information

 - Mending the Mind (CIRM)

 - Could stem cells reverse MS?
 (UC Irvine)

 - CIRMResearch blog entries on multiple sclerosis